HavosAi/DFS-scripts/README.md

 ## Requirements

 To make these visualizations work properly you need to add jQuery before all other scripts.
-How to add it web page:
+How to add it to web page:

 ```
 <script defer src="https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js"></script>